 Norm-Critical Writing

-The norm-critical perspective is important if you want all readers to feel included and addressed.
-In order to achieve that it’s important that you, the writer, have reflected upon your own values and what your expectations of the reader are.
-Don’t assume that the reader has specific attributes.
+The norm-critical perspective is important so that all readers you want to reach feel included and addressed.
+In order for them to do that, it is important that you, the writer, have reflected on your own values and what expectations you have of the reader but refrain from assuming the reader is a certain way.

-Stay away from expressions such as “normal”, since it can be perceived as meaning that other people are abnormal.
-Rather, write “common” or explain in another way that is easy to understand without seeming judgemental.
+Stay away from expressions like “normal” because it can be perceived as other people are abnormal.
+Rather write “ordinary” or explain in another way that is easy to understand without seeming pointed.
+Don’t value differences or describe something as a problem if it isn’t.

-Avoid talking about gender or describing and labelling people according to gender if it’s not relevant.
-Also, don’t base your writing on differences between genders or how common or uncommon something is in different groups, if it’s not an important point you want to make to the reader.
+Avoid talking about gender or describing, categorizing people by gender unless it is relevant.
+Also, do not start from differences between genders or how common or unusual something is in different groups, or differences in conditions in different groups, if it is not important for what you want to convey to the individual reader.

 Be aware of different norms that can be read between the lines.
 Don’t presume that the reader: